Introduction to the End of an Argument

 Introduction to the End of an Argument / Intifada - Speaking for Oneself...
 Speaking for Others (Arabic: مقدمة لنهائيات جدال Transliteration: Muqadimmah Li-Nihāyāt Jidāl) is a 1990 experimental documentary directed by Jayce Salloum and Elia Suleiman.
 It utilises found footage sourced from films, news footage, documentaries and 'live' footage from the West Bank and Gaza to critique the representation of Palestinians, Arabs and the Middle East frequently found in Western media.

-Plot
+Synopsis

 Footage from newsreels, feature films and documentaries are woven together, loosely organised by title cards, such as 'INTIFADA', 'SPEAKING FOR ONESELF', and 'ABSENCE'.
-In doing so it reveals Orientalist portrayals of Arabs in the history of cinema, as well as the argument over narratives that exists within the media when discussing the Middle East and in particular, narratives surrounding Palestinians.
+The film juxtaposes news footage focusing on the Israeli-Palestinian conflict with orientalist and racist portrayals of Arabs in the history of cinema, in order to highlight the argument over narratives that exists within the media when discussing the Middle East and Palestine in particular.